 Under Elections/ Term of Office, update to June 1st to May 31st.

-Elections: Add 6.a.iv : In the absence
+Elections: Add 6.a.iv : In the absence of a past president, a former executive or member at large who is not a nominee can run the nomination process and election.
+The election and nomination appointee may not be nominated for an executive position until after the election is concluded.

 Under Dissolution, add a sentence that states any unused/unallocated Gaming Grant funds must be transferred to the BC Minister of Finance or as stated under the stipulations for dissolution in the current Community Gaming Grant Guidelines.